About Schools to Market

-Students experienced a chutney and sauce making master class from chef Ruth Quinlan
+Students will experience a chutney and sauce making master class with chef Ruth Quinlan

-, a visit to a pick-your-own farm to collect their produce, a visit their local Whole Foods Market store on a marketing mission and finally ended their journey in July at their local store where their sauces and chutneys were sold to raise money for their schools.
+, a trip to a pick-your-own farm to collect their produce, a visit to their local Whole Foods Market store to learn about marketing and will finally sell their delicious chutneys at their local Whole Food Market in July to raise money for their schools.

 Schools to Market 2020 Resource Hub